-- Potential employers may not ask about gender identity during interviews. - If a dress code is gender-specific, you must be permitted to dress consistent with your gender identity. - You should have access to workplace restrooms consistent with your gender identity. - You are also protected against coworker harassment.
-Notify your employer in writing if this occurs. - In addition to ICRA, workplace discrimination against transgender people may violate a federal law covering "sex" discrimination (Title VII).
+• Potential employers may not ask about gender identity during interviews.

+- If a dress code is gender-specific, you must be permitted to dress consistent with your gender identity. - You should have access to workplace restrooms consistent with your gender identity. - You are also protected against coworker harassment.
+Notify your employer in writing if this occurs, if possible.